RadiRS/rn-boilerplate/README.md

 # Boilerplate React Native

-This is a boilerplate for react native project which is include some configuration
+This is a boilerplate for react native project which contain simple configuration

 ## Getting Started